BumpScosity/ASCII-Engine/README.md

-# ASCII-Explorer
+# ASCII-Engine
-A simple game to test ASCII movement and rendering in C++
+A simple 2D engine using ASCII characters made in C++ in a week for learning.